fleetingbytes/shell-scripts/notes-on-mktemp.md

 ## Abstract

 This study explores the interplay between the *template* arguments and the *tmpdir* and *prefix* options of mktemp(1).
-It finds one particular invocation form where mktemp does not behave as described in the manual page.
+It finds imprecisions in the manual page, including one invocation form where mktemp does not behave as described.
-This may be due to a bug in the mktemp program or due to some missing information in the manual page.
 Further it suggests that there is much to be improved regarding the content and wording of the mktemp(1) manual page.
 The appendix is autor's reflection on the problems encountered when studying and understanding the mktemp manual page.